<< Yesterday

 2007 Washington announces that the press box in Nationals Park, the team's new home scheduled to open next season, will be named the "Shirley Povich Media Center," in honor of the late Hall of Fame Baseball writer.
 The Washington Post's long-time sports columnist and reporter covered the Senators' first World Series championship in 1924 and continued to write for the paper until he died in 1998.

 2008 Derek Jeter becomes the all-time hits leader at the soon-to-be-demolished Yankee Stadium.
-The team's shortstop and captain surpass Lou Gehrig's record with a first-inning single in a 6-2 loss to the White Sox, bringing his total to 1,270 at the 85-year-old ballpark.
+The team's shortstop and captain surpasses Lou Gehrig's record with a first-inning single in a 6-2 loss to the White Sox, bringing his total to 1,270 at the 85-year-old ballpark.

 2009 The Tigers pay tribute to 91-year-old Ernie Harwell, their long-time broadcaster (1960-2002), who recently revealed he has inoperable cancer.
 During the 4-3 victory over Kansas City, a ceremony in the third inning includes a three-minute video tribute followed by the Hall of Fame announcer thanking the admiring and supportive fans attending the game at Comerica Park.